 HIST-376.
 Trade, Culture, Sex, and Violence: Interfaith Relations in the Medieval Mediterranean

 How did Jews, Muslims, and Christians live together around the Mediterranean Sea in the Middle Ages?
 Why were some communities and encounters tolerant or even accepting, while others prompted coercion or violence?
 How have narratives of medieval interfaith relations been used to support modern discrimination and political agendas?
 In this course we compare the treatment of religious minorities by Christian and Muslim rulers and explore the way economics, social dynamics, and political trends intersected with religious beliefs.
 We also consider how religious identity was decided, communicated, and lived out in everyday life.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.Four semester hours.
-(H, DN.)
+(DN, H, O.)